-Random audits are undertaken by Main Roads as part of its requirement to randomly audit 5% of current transport operators each financial year.
-Main Roads will meet the costs of any initiated random audits.
+Random audits are undertaken by Main Roads as part of its requirement to randomly audit 5% of the current Operators each financial year.
+In order meet this requirement Main Roads may also appoint Auditors that are certified by MRWA and who have no association to the accredited Operator, to conduct a Random audit on behalf of Main Roads.